VirtoCommerce/vc-docs/platform/developer-guide/docs/Fundamentals/Security/authentication/oidc.md

 OpenID Connect (OIDC) is an identity module on top of the OAuth 2.0 protocol, allowing clients to verify the identity of end-users based on the authentication performed by an authorization server.
 It also provides basic user profile information.

+OIDC is closely tied to identity providers, as it acts as a standardized framework for connecting applications to identity providers like Virto Commerce, Google, or Microsoft.
+These identity providers authenticate users and share identity details securely using OIDC protocols.

 ## Key features

 * **Authentication**: Ensures secure user authentication and authorization.